 Acetone nail polish removers to try:

 “When you take your nails out, the product should have a crumbly or jelly like appearance," Alice says.
 "Use a cuticle pusher or gel removal implement to scrape off the product onto a tissue, before filing the nail and repeating the process.”
+You should repeat steps 3, 4 and 5 around three times, depending on the thickness of the product.

-Make sure not to over file – it's always better to leave a bit of product on your nail than over-file.
+“If the water cools in your soak off or Pyrex bowls, replace this with more hot water and fresh acetone to speed up the process,” says Alice.
+And, make sure not to over file – it's always better to leave a bit of product on your nail than over-file.

 “When you get near the natural nail, stop using the 100 grit filer," says Alice.
 "Switch to a 240 grit file, or a glass file, as these will be gentler on the natural nail bed.”
 Using a wooden orange stick, “push your cuticles back.”

-Best cuticle oils to try:
+Best cuticle oil to try:

 What NOT to do when removing acrylic nails from home

-• Using force or prying: Avoid prying or forcefully pulling off acrylic nails.
+- Using force or prying: Avoid prying or forcefully pulling off acrylic nails.
 This can damage your natural nails and potentially cause pain or injury.

-• Peeling off acrylics: Peeling off acrylic nails can strip layers of your natural nails along with the acrylic, causing thinning and weakening of your nails.
+- Peeling off acrylics: Peeling off acrylic nails can strip layers of your natural nails along with the acrylic, causing thinning and weakening of your nails.

-• Using sharp tools: Make sure that the tools you're using are gentle on your nail bed.
+- Using sharp tools: Make sure that the tools you're using are gentle on your nail bed.
 Do not use sharp tools like scissors or metal implements to remove acrylic nails.
 These can easily damage your natural nails and cuticles.

-• Biting or chew: It goes without saying that you should resist the urge to bite or chew off acrylic nails, as this can lead to significant damage to your natural nails and cuticles.
+- Biting or chew: It goes without saying that you should resist the urge to bite or chew off acrylic nails, as this can lead to significant damage to your natural nails and cuticles.

-• Using harsh chemicals for prolonged time: Avoid using strong chemicals such as acetone in excessive amounts or for extended periods of time.
+- Using harsh chemicals for prolonged time: Avoid using strong chemicals such as acetone in excessive amounts or for extended periods of time.
 These can really dry out and damage your nails and cuticles.

-• Skipping aftercare: After removing acrylic nails, don't neglect your natural nails.
+- Skipping aftercare: After removing acrylic nails, don't neglect your natural nails.
 Moisturise your nails and cuticles regularly to keep them healthy and hydrated.

-We cannot stress enough that removing acrylic nails can be a delicate process, so if you're not experienced it's often better to visit a professional nail technician for proper removal.
+Remember that removing acrylic nails can be a delicate process, so if you're not experienced it's often better to visit a professional nail technician for proper removal.